-- 1. Formal/mostly with or based on professional teaching intervention: - a) courses at adult evening colleges (usually group teaching/ensembles) - b) one to one learning with an instrumental teacher (including voice) - c) online tutoring or apps with interaction

-2. Informal/DIY:

-- a) learning by yourself, using materials without interaction online videos, apps or books - b) learning with help from friends or family - c) learning as part of a group, from your peers, e.g. people next to you in a band - d) learning as part of a group, from the conductor or musical director
+- 1. Formal/mostly with or based on professional teaching intervention: - a) courses at adult evening colleges (usually group teaching/ensembles) - b) one to one in-person learning with an instrumental teacher (including voice) - c) online tutoring (e.g. teaching via Zoom in/since pandemic) or apps with interaction - 2.
+Informal/DIY: - a) learning by yourself, using materials without interaction online videos, apps or books - b) learning with help from friends or family - c) learning as part of a group, from your peers, e.g. people next to you in a band - d) learning as part of a group, from the conductor or musical director